 So what is this vitamin that you should be ensuring is included in your daily diet?

-It is Niacin and an important B vitamin and nutrient found in animal foods like red meat, liver and fish as well as plant foods like beans, carrots, tomatoes, asparagus, leafy green vegetable and especially crimini mushrooms.
+and an important B vitamin and nutrient found in animal foods like red meat, liver and fish as well as plant foods like beans, carrots, tomatoes, asparagus, leafy green vegetable and especially crimini mushrooms.
 For the optimum nutritional benefit from vegetables, eat them raw or lightly steamed.
 Salmon and tuna are especially high in niacin, but be careful with consumption of these fish because they can contain high levels of mercury and other pollutants too.
 Check your sources and if you are unsure, only eat salmon and tuna two to three times per week at most to avoid any ill effects.
 Coffee also contains high levels of niacin but I imagine it would need to be freshly brewed organic coffee.

 Niacin is water soluble which means that your body safely excretes excess niacin in your urine, rather than storing it.
 But the downside is that you need a steady daily supply of niacin to ensure that you don't suffer from niacin deficiency.
 You can meet all your body's need for B3 through diet but If you are not, you might well need to supplement.
 Alcoholism can often lead to a serious vitamin B3 deficiency while smoking and medication can both affect vitamin status.

 A blood test is the definitive way of picking up a deficiency as vitamin deficiencies can go unnoticed for many years until illness develops